Already a DIA Member? Sign in. Not a member? Join.

 This session examines the relationship between protocol complexity, participant burden, and enrollment challenges, alongside the development and impact of participant feedback questionnaires.
 Patient advisors and attendees will interpret results and discuss improvements in trial performance.

-Learning Objective : Assess patient participation burden based on protocol design characteristics and requirements; Identify design elements driving elevated levels of burden and impacting clinical trial performance; Manipulate results into practical improvements for clinical research projects; Express the value of participant feedback and compose rationale for inclusion of feedback in future studies; Develop strategies to reduce and address clinical trial and portfolio-wide participation burden.
+Learning Objective : Discuss patient participation burden based on protocol design characteristics and requirements; Identify design elements driving elevated levels of burden and impacting clinical trial performance; Recognize how to manipulate results into practical improvements for clinical research projects; State the value of participant feedback and compose rationale for inclusion of feedback in future studies; Describe strategies to reduce and address clinical trial and portfolio-wide participation burden.

 Speaker(s)